Knowledge Editing for Large Language Models: A Survey

 We can also consider the locality regarding the entire edit set $\mathcal{E}$, which can be defined as follows:

-Although the above metric measures the overall locality of $f^{*}$ based on all inputs that are not in $\mathcal{X}_{\mathcal{E}}$, it is difficult to compute in realistic scenarios, as the entire input space can be excessively large or even infinite.
-Therefore, existing methods generally resort to alternative solutions that pre-define the specific range of out-scope inputs to calculate the expected difference in Eqs. (\ref{eq:true_e}) and (\ref{eq:true_be}).
+Although the above metric measures the overall locality of $f^{*}$ based on all inputs that are not in $\mathcal{X}_{\mathcal{E}}$, it is difficult to compute in realistic scenarios, as the entire input space can be excessively large or even infinite~\cite{yao2023editing}.
+Therefore, existing methods generally resort to alternative solutions that pre-define the specific range of out-scope inputs to calculate the locality metric~{\cite{cao2021editing,dai2022knowledge,meng2022locating,p4,e2}}.
 For example, in \textbf{SERAC}~\cite{SERAC}, the authors generate hard out-scope examples from the dataset \textbf{zsRE}~\cite{levy2017zero} by selectively sampling from training inputs with high semantic similarity with the edit input, based on embeddings obtained from a pre-trained semantic embedding model.
-If we denote the out-scope input space related to the input $\mathcal{X}_{e}$ as $\mathcal{O}_{e}$, we can similarly define the feasible out-scope input space for multiple edits as $\mathcal{O}_{\mathcal{E}}=\bigcup_{e\in\mathcal{E}}\mathcal{O}_e$.
+Denoting the out-scope input space related to the input $\mathcal{X}_{e}$ as $\mathcal{O}_{e}$, we can similarly define the feasible out-scope input space for multiple edits as $\mathcal{O}_{\mathcal{E}}=\bigcup_{e\in\mathcal{E}}\mathcal{O}_e$.
 In this manner, we define a specific metric of locality of $f^{*}$ regarding $\mathcal{E}$ as follows: